PedrobyJoao/pedrobyjoao.github.io/content/posts/what_is_love.md

 ## Is romantic love superior than love for other people?

-Most of people treat as it was.
+Most of people treat as it is.

-I'm not sure.
+But I'm not sure.
 For a while, I was sure that it was not the case.
-Maybe I don't have this certainty anymore because I was primed by the thoughts of everyone around me.
+Maybe I don't have this certainty anymore because I'm daily being primed by the culture I'm inserted in.

 Maybe that is just cultural, seeing romantic love as superior.
 Culture which may be a consequence of our survival instincts of procration, and the